 Key Stage 1

 During KS1, children build upon their experiences in EYFS and develop their skills of performing, composing, listening and appraising.
-They develop an understanding of the interrelated dimensions of music: pitch, pulse, timbre, tempo, texture and dynamics, and teachers use the vocabulary progression document (from ‘Charanga Music School’) to ensure pupils are using the correct terminology to describe the music being learned, played or listened to.
+They develop an understanding of the interrelated dimensions of music: pitch, pulse, timbre, tempo, texture and dynamics, and teachers use vocabulary progression to ensure pupils are using the correct terminology to describe the music being learned, played or listened to.
 Children learn to sing more songs from memory, sometimes adding their own accompaniments.
 They use tuned and untuned instruments to explore how sounds and silence can create different effects.
 They learn how to control sounds made with their voices and instruments.
 Pupils also enjoy further opportunities to perform to their peers, families and small audiences.

 Mental Health and Well being